Dry needling Brisbane

 This is exactly the same technique that dry needlers use to locate trigger points and ‘deactivate’ them.

-On the one hand, scientists and Western medical practitioners are demanding that acupuncture moves away from it’s concepts of Qi, Yin and Yang, and offers scientific explanations and proof of how it works.
+On the one hand, some people are demanding that acupuncture moves away from it’s concepts of Qi, Yin and Yang, and offers scientific explanations.

 But rather than associate such explanations with acupuncture, many dry needlers are instead trying to calve out and create a new therapy.